 If for any reason you have difficulty logging in to your account, please use the “Forgot Password” option on ActivityHero.

 Need to Cancel Lunch?
 Please contact Camp EDMO® by Wednesday night at midnight, prior to your first day of camp.
 The cancel deadline applies even if you change camp weeks after the deadline has passed.

 Camp EDMO® is a Nut Free Zone.
 If you bring lunch/snacks, please do not bring any products that contain nuts.
 Really.

 Also, don’t forget water.
 We strongly recommend packing an eco-friendly water bottle each day to make sure your camper stays hydrated.
 All of our facilities have water fountains.

-Need a safe place for your kids to stay once the camp day ends?
-Our AM & PM Extended Care programs run from 8:00 am – 6:00 pm to give you peace of mind.
-Great for parents who work, have appointments, or just need a little more kid-free time in their day.
+Need a safe & caring place for your kids before and after camp?
+Our AM & PM Extended Care programs run from 8 am – 9 am and 3 pm – 6 pm to give you peace of mind.
+Activities include outdoor free play, snack time, arts & crafts, board games, a reading corner and more indoor choice time activities.
+On occasion, staff lead extra hands-on maker and tech projects too.
+It’s great for parents who work, have appointments, or just need a little more kid-free time in their day.